Researching file formats 19: Java class file

 Researching file formats 12: Kryoflux raw disk image format

 This blog post is part of a series on file formats research.
 See this introduction post for more information.
+Update: The official format definition is now online here: KryoFlux Stream File.
+Comments welcome directly to the Library of Congress.
 One of the things I know about Kryoflux is it has a bad reputation in multiple ways.
 ArchiveTeam has a strongly-worded blurb about concerns over the licensing agreement.
-Working on this format had me thinking a lot about the problem with companies that are closed-off or have really sketchy business practices, especially when the company does...
+Working on this format had me thinking a...

 Read more